NelsonAPenn/undergrad_research/README.md

 This program uses GMP.
 As I run Linux on my machine, I used the out-of-the-box Unix GMP library, simply compiling with the flags `-lgmp` and `-lgmpxx`.

+To compile the programs in the `cycleEmbeddingsTesting` directory, use `make` followed by `./ur` (for "undergraduate research").
+Currently the program requires the input of a matrix, which can also be supplied via redirection in Linux.
+Make sure to follow the format as outlined in the `cycleEmbeddings.cpp` file.

+If not running on a Unix OS, you must install GMP on your computer, and make sure you are using the appropriate flags to match your installation.